fandora-network/docs/docs/maintain/validator/core-components/staking.md

 :::

-To join the validator set, you must stake your MATIC tokens.
+To join the validator set, you must stake your FANDORA tokens.
 See [Validator Staking Operations](../../validate/validator-staking-operations).

 ## Unstake